The Science Behind Mattress Firmness and Sleep Quality

 Charging & Convenience

-Tech-savvy nightstands now come equipped with built-in USB ports and power outlets, eliminating cord clutter and ensuring your devices stay charged overnight.
+Tech-savvy nightstands now come equipped with built-in USB ports and LED under-lighting, eliminating cord clutter and ensuring your devices stay charged overnight.
 This innovation reflects modern living—no more hunting for outlets or extension cords.

 Health experts at the Sleep Foundation warn against evening screen time, but with a nightstand charging station you can unplug your phone while keeping it within reach—supporting better sleep hygiene.